-How often have you been working with the SME’s for your project where you think you’ve got all the connection points in the process you are replacing identified and scoped, then out of the blue you are told “oh yeah, there is this other group who, we’re not sure what they really do, but they are involved somehow too!.”
+How often have you been working with the SME’s for your project where you think you’ve got all the connection points in the process you are replacing identified and scoped, then out of the blue they say “oh yeah, there is this other group who, are involved somehow too!”

 This then creates difficulties for you, whereas if you’d been able to take a deep breath, give the business that little bit more time to review your process maps (assuming of course you’ve bothered to develop them), and work with you to develop their detailed requirements this may not have happened.

-Mapping a process is invaluable for finding these invisible stakeholders.
+Mapping a process is invaluable for finding invisible stakeholders.

-Interestingly the other value of mapping the process is that it is often something that is done at the start of a project.
-This then means that you identify and have all of your key stakeholders involved from the start .
+Mapping the process early means that you identify and have all of your key stakeholders involved from the start.

-When this occurs you then have more meaningful dialogue, not only from the projects perspective, but also between the key stakeholders themselves.
-It helps them to realise their dependencies or inter-dependencies by identifying key touch points and where their work overlaps, interlocks and just works together.
+Thes conversations help the stakeholders realise their dependencies or inter-dependencies by identifying key touch points and where their work overlaps, interlocks and just works together.

-Once I’ve gotten to the point of identification of all of the stakeholders I find the developing a RACI showing who is Responsible, Accountable, Consulted and Informed useful, as it helps me to identify who I need to be engaging with and in what way.
+Once I’ve gotten to the point of identifying all of the stakeholders I find that developing a RACI showing who is Responsible, Accountable, (to be) Consulted and Informed useful, as it helps me to identify who I need to be engaging with and in what way.

-By doing a RACI it allows me to also understand the sort of communication, or should I say ‘level’ of communication that I need to have too, which ties in with the change management concept of good project management.
+By doing a RACI it allows you to also understand the sort of communication, or should I say ‘level’ of communication that you need to have too, which ties in with the change management concept of good project management.

 If you spend at least twice as much time engaging with your stakeholders as you do planning your project, you have a better chance of achieving success.